 While many people have never heard of Wysong, this company has been creating premium pet diets since the 70s, long before most people really cared about pet nutrition and health.

 If you’re interested in trying this food for your pup, then you can get the best price directly from Wysong, and they also offer a 10% discount on every order if you sign up for their auto-ship program.
-Click here to see the full ingredients list and learn more about this awesome limited ingredient dog diet.
+Click here to see the full ingredient list and learn more about this awesome limited ingredient dog diet.

 If you’re a pet parent on a budget fretting over the cost of offering your darling pup a healthy diet without going bankrupt, then fear not, because Halo has you covered.
 This affordable and healthy option is made using only human-grade ingredients.